lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     Finally, the *special_bonds* command cancels the
     Lennard-Jones interactions between the closest
-    atoms of a same molecule.
+    atoms of the same molecule.

 .. admonition:: About *special bonds*
     :class: info

-    Usually, molecular dynamics force fields are parametrized assuming that the first neighbors within a molecule do not interact directly though LJ or Coulomb potential.
+    Usually, molecular dynamics force fields are parametrized assuming that the first neighbors within a molecule do not interact directly through LJ or Coulomb potential.
 Here, since we use *lj 0.0 0.0 0.5* and *coul 0.0 0.0 1.0*, the first and second neighbors in a molecule only interact through direct bond interactions.
     For the third neighbor (here third neighbor only concerns the PEG molecule, not the water),